linvinus/AltYo/README.md

 Tips and tricks:
 ----
-1. You always may open new stand-alone terminal, in current directory, by pressing `<Ctrl><Shift>N` (default key binding)
+1. A new stand-alone terminal may always be opened in current directory by pressing `<Ctrl><Shift>N` (default key binding).
-2. In search mode (when text entry have a focus), you may use following hotkeys
+2. In search mode (when text entry have a focus), the following hotkeys may be used:
    `ctrl+1` - toggle "Wrap search"
    `ctrl+2` - toggle "Match case-sensitive"
    `ctrl+3` - toggle search mode "terminal text"/"terminals titles"